jj-zhu/jj-zhu.github.io/research.md

 ---

 # Research interests
 My overall goal is to advance research of computational algorithms, using principles in applied mathematics and physics, to change the world for the better.
 In general, I am interested in **optimization, machine learning, dynamical systems, and control theory**.
 On one hand, I am motivated by addressing the **lack of robustness and data distribution shift issues** in modern learning algorithms.
+This lack of robustness can be the consequence of biases or unfairness in training data, adversarial attacks, off-policy or offline data in RL, or causal confounding.
-On the other hand, I am interested in **interfacing dynamical systems (e.g., gradient flow, optimal transport, feedback control theory) and machine learning (e.g., robustness of deep learning models, generative models)**, aiming at building robust and scalable optimization and learning algorithms.
+On the other hand, I am interested in **interfacing dynamical systems and machine learning** (e.g., gradient flow, optimal transport, feedback control theory, robustness of deep learning models, generative models), aiming at building robust and scalable optimization and learning algorithms.
 All those call for **a new generation of computational algorithms that can manipulate probability distributions and large-scale data structures robustly**.
 Some example technical topics include

 + robust machine learning, learning under distribution shift
 + distributionally robust optimization, optimization under uncertainty